sensibill/sensibill-ios-documentation/Documentation/UI.md

 ```

 ### Custom Bottom Bar and Left UIBarButtonItem
-We allow you to override the default bottom bar with you own custom `UIView`.
+We allow you to override the default bottom bar with your own custom `UIView`.
 You can also customize the left `UIBarButtonItem` to use a custom icon, and handle what happens when the button is tapped.
-This is done by having your `UIViewController` conform to `ReceiptListViewControllerDataSource`.
+This is done by having your class conform to `ReceiptListViewControllerDataSource`.
+When initializing the Receipt List you will pass in your class as the `dataSource`.s

+*Note:* One caveat of overriding the bottom bar, is that you will always have the responsibility for presenting the [Receipt Exports](#receipt-export) screen.

 ```swift
 class ViewController: UIViewController, ReceiptListViewControllerDataSource {